 Goal

 TBSL

+The Open C2 TC intends to develop a standard framework for specification and implementation of coordinated and automated cyber incident responses with this document through active participation of interested TC members and public.

 Purpose and Scope

 The OpenC2 Language Specification defines the set of components to assemble a complete command and control message capability and provide a framework so that the language can be extended to accommodate new technologies.
 To achieve this purpose, the scope of this specification includes: